macedo-ca/stores4j/README.md

 - TextStores.addSecretsSource(Function<String,String>)

 ## Using BinStores
-To use stores4j framework, create a new instance of BinStores class.
+To use the binary storage of the stores4j framework, create a new instance of BinStores class.
 The BinStores factory class creates BinStore instances, where a BinStore represents access to a storage location.
 BinStore instance are created by calling getStore(String) method, passing in the full URI of the desired store.
 The prefix of the URI determines the type of store to be created.
 ```java
 BinStores binStores=new BinStores();
 BinStore fileStore = binStores.getStore("file://C:/temp/");